-This easy 3.2-mile loop is a shady, forested trail that guides visitors over crushed pine needles, across wooden boardwalks and overtop of freshwater cypress swamps.
+This easy 3.2-mile loop is a shady, forested trail that guides visitors over crushed pine needles, across wooden boardwalks and over freshwater cypress swamps.

-On this coastal hike, you’ll feel miles from the white, sandy shoreline for which Virginia Beach is better known.
+On this coastal hike, you’ll feel miles from the sandy shoreline for which Virginia Beach is known.
 Yet, the gentle cerulean waves are just across Shore Drive.

 The Trail Center, where many of the park’s trails originate, is on the south side of Shore Drive.
 The visitor center, camp store and sandy beach are on the north side.